sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 Using break points for debugging and seeing how calls are made and processed is a very valuable tool.
 If you'd like to learn more, [start here](https://docs.microsoft.com/en-us/visualstudio/debugger/getting-started-with-the-debugger?view=vs-2017).

 > Want to dive deeper into bot development?
 Check out the [LearnAI: Azure Cognitive Services Bootcamp](https://azure.github.io/LearnAI-Bootcamp/emergingaidev_bootcamp) which integrates multiple Cognitive Services to create an intelligent agent.

+## Step 5 - Optional - Deploy your Bot

+This step is optional.
+Folllow [this](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0) tutorial and deploy your Bot to Azure.
+After the deployment, test your bot using the Azure Portal.

 ## Cleaning your environment